 At this time, data is collected internally within the probation department via our case management system and data spreadsheets.
-The information is limited in sharing electronically, thus information is shared during team meetings (FIT, FAST, SuperFAST, etc.).
+The information is limited in sharing electronically; thus, information is shared during team meetings (FIT, FAST, SuperFAST, etc.).
 Data collected includes:

-- · referrals to probation: crime, arresting agency, mandatory referral, 707 W&I reports, case outcome, restitution owed, case disposition, Court reports ordered, and case closure type. - referrals to services provided by probation and community-based organizations. - supervision: type of supervision, risk level, criminogenic needs, protective factors, risk factors, violation of probation (VOP), drug testing results, out of home care, CSEC screenings, reasonable candidates for Title IV-E, and placement type/length. - Cognitive Behavioral Therapy for Substance Abusing Adolescents (CBT): referrals, sessions attended, successful/unsuccessful completion, risk level, referral source, arrests/detentions prior to program, arrests/detention in program, VOP, restitution completion, juvenile work hour completion, positive drug tests, out of home care, and length of time in the program. - The Matrix Model Substance Abuse Program for Adolescents and Transitional Aged Youth: referrals, sessions attended, successful/unsuccessful completion, risk level, and referral source - · Stepping Stones Aftercare: referrals, successful/unsuccessful completion, risk level, arrests/detentions prior to program, arrests/detention in program, VOP, restitution completion, juvenile work hour completion, out of home care, and length of time in the program. - Yuba City Unified School District and Sutter County Superintendent of Schools Office share information on truancy and school behavior related issues for the purposes of supervision of probation youth, as well as to provide prevention and intervention services to students and their families.
-This includes several probation officers having access to the school case management system (Aeries). - Sutter County Probation, Sutter County Child Welfare Services, and Sutter-Yuba Behavioral Health share data and outcomes information via a shared drive within the county in relation to the Family Urgent Response System.

-Sutter County Probation transitioned to Tyler Supervision as the new case management system in June 2020.
-The first year roll out has meant adjusting to a significantly different and more modern mode of case management for our department.
-Understandably, Probation has been primarily focused on developing consistent expectations for data input and program tracking.
-It is believed that this system will be able to provide more meaningful data and analysis once the true capabilities of Tyler are learned, as well as ensuring our staff have met the new guidelines for consistent entry into the system, so that any data extrapolated can be relied upon.
+- Referrals to probation: crime, arresting agency, mandatory referral, 707 W&I reports, case outcome, restitution owed, case disposition, Court reports ordered, and case closure type. - Referrals to services provided by probation and community-based organizations. - Supervision: type of supervision, risk level, criminogenic needs, protective factors, risk factors, violation of probation (VOP), drug testing results, out of home care, CSEC screenings, reasonable candidates for Title IV-E, and placement type/length. - · Cognitive Behavioral Therapy for Substance Abusing Adolescents (CBT): referrals, sessions attended, successful/unsuccessful completion, risk level, referral source, arrests/ detentions prior to program, arrests/detention in program, VOP, restitution completion, juvenile work hour completion, positive drug tests, out of home care, and length of time in the program. - The Matrix Model Substance Abuse Program for Adolescents and Transitional Aged Youth: referrals, sessions attended, successful/unsuccessful completion, risk level, and referral source - · Stepping Stones Aftercare: referrals, successful/unsuccessful completion, risk level, arrests/detentions prior to program, arrests/detention in program, VOP, restitution completion, juvenile work hour completion, out of home care, and length of time in the program. - · Yuba City Unified School District and Sutter County Superintendent of Schools Office share information on truancy and school behavior related issues for the purposes of supervision of probation youth, as well as to provide prevention and intervention services to students and their families.
+This includes several probation officers having access to the school case management system (Aeries). - · Sutter County Probation, Sutter County Child Welfare Services, and Sutter-Yuba Behavioral Health share data and outcomes information via a shared drive within the county in relation to the Family Urgent Response System. - Sutter County Probation transitioned to Enterprise Supervision as the new case management system in June 2020.
+The first year roll out was an adjustment to a significantly different and more modern mode of case management for our department.
+Probation is still working on training and has been primarily focused on developing consistent expectations for data input and program tracking.
+Probation continues to work with Enterprise Supervision on being able to provide more meaningful data and analysis so that any data extrapolated can be relied upon.